the known and the presumed

 Complementarity of Science and Spirituality

 Science explores the objectively existing, be it material or immaterial, our natural environment as well as our socio-cultural fabric.
 It thereby pushes the limits of our understanding into the currently unknown, asking for instance for the elementary constituents and forces of our material world, for the future climate, or for the origin of life on Earth.
 It also pushes into the unformed, creating new forms and, eventually, new existences.
 These include new economic or political systems and processes, a deeply networked technology that incorporates sensory, processing, and robotic systems, and synthetic life.
-All this, pushing into the unknown and into the unformed, is invariably on solid grounds, step by step, even though the state after many such steps may be quite unexpected.
+All this, pushing into the unknown and into the unformed, is invariably on solid grounds, step by step, even though the state after many such steps may be quite unexpected, often unwanted, and at time disastrous.

 Spirituality, in contrast, reaches out much farther into the unknown and into the unformed, and, compared to science, it operates on much more subtle grounds.
 While these may well exist objectively, at least the finer ones are not perceptible to everyone.
 And there certainly are severe misrepresentations and complete illusions.